-Most of the users like to take things from a particular brand, it is challenging to sell a new brand or product to the customer in time, that is why it is important to remarket so that customer remains to trust the new product of the same brand.
+Most users like to take things from a particular brand, it is challenging to sell a new brand or product to the customer in time, that is why it is important to remarket so that the customer remains to trust the new product of the same brand.

 Benefits of remarketing

-Reach Targeted Audiences: With the help of remarketing, you get an idea about your targeted audience (eg, Which one like shoes, who like t-shirt most, or who want to renew services) to reach with perfect upsell content for them.
+With the help of remarketing strategy, you get an idea about your targeted audience (eg, Which one like shoes, who like t-shirt most, or who want to renew services) to reach with perfect upsell content for them.
 It will build customer trust around you.

 Also, Konigle's Abandoned Cart Recovery helps you with human agents to engage shoppers who have abandoned carts in your store, by chatting with them over SMS.

-Increase Conversion Rates: If you engaged with the audience automatically high conversion rate will increase day by day.
+If you engage with the audience automatically high conversion rate will increase day by day.
 Remarketing helps you to easily convert the same user who already purchases the same product or service.